BestCoffeeMakersInfo☕️

 Mug Clearance

-Although the picture demos that an 8-oz travel mug can fit, a few respondents said a 7″-er was the tallest height allowed when the drip tray was removed.
-And a representative confirmed this too, that 7″ was the max height, too.
-So if and when you see this on the page showing the 8″, disregard – it’s probably an oversight.
+Although the picture demonstrates that an 8-oz travel mug can fit, a few respondents said a 7″-er was the tallest height allowed when the drip tray was removed.
+A representative confirmed this, too, that 7″ was the max height, too.
+So if and when you see this on the page showing the 8″, disregard it – it’s probably an oversight.

-There’s a few goodies you get extra with the K-Duo, two sampler packs of K-cup pods and a bag of grounds too, very nice.
-One year warranty., pretty much Keurig’s de rigeuer, and user guide.
-One thing I remember finding in the manual that was unusual, was that it stated that the accessory parts (reservoir, drip tray, k-cup holder, etc.) “were not dishwasher safe”
+You get a few goodies extra with the K-Duo, two sampler packs of K-cup pods and a bag of grounds, which is very nice.
+One-year warranty., pretty much Keurig’s de rigor, and user guide.
+One thing I remember finding in the unusual manual was that it stated that the accessory parts (reservoir, drip tray, k-cup holder, etc.) “were not dishwasher safe.”

 Huh – I wonder why that is?
-Most people have said that if you stick to using the top rack they do just fine.
+Most people have said they do just fine if you stick to using the top rack.

 Reservoir